 The Garmin Edge 800 is a top bike GPS device because it provides a combination of GPS and navigation features as well as data you would find in a cycle computer.
 This all-in-one product makes training simple and convenient.
 It provides a touchscreen with color display and a large feature set.
 Throughout our research on this product we found many cyclists who were very pleased with the performance of the bike GPS.
-This Garmin Edge 800 review will take you through the ranked categories and explain why this bicycle GPS has received the TopTenREVIEWS Silver Award for bike GPS devices.

 We were very impressed with the feature set of the Garmin 800 bike GPS unit.
 It offers turn-by-turn navigation, temperature readings, a barometric altimeter and workout information such as speed analysis, distance, time, climb and descent info, calories burned, cadence and heart rate.
 Throughout the research we performed we found that the Garmin 800 will at times lead you onto a busy highway; however, this can be avoided in most circumstances if you select the option to avoid major roads.